 Light Roast Vs. Dark Roast

 When you peruse coffee labels, you will likely see a roast type: light, medium or dark.
-This is an indicator of flavor strength, with the dark roasts having the boldest tastes.
+This is an indicator of flavor strength, with the most mild being light roast vs. dark roast having the boldest taste.
 The darker the beans, the longer they have been roasted.

 Coffeehouses often pride themselves on the types of beans they roast.
 This can dictate flavor, as well as caffeine content.
 Most brands use either Arabica or robusto coffee beans, the latter of which has the most caffeine.

 Understanding Brewing Techniques